Guia docente 2025_26

 1. Continuous assessment option

 To be evaluated according to the continuous assessment system, it is essential that student actively participate in class, and complete and submit on time the different tasks proposed throughout the course.
-Likewise, students who opt for this assessment system must comply with the minimum attendance requirement agreed by the master's degree (80%).
+Likewise, students who opt for this assessment system must comply with the minimum attendance requirement (80%).
 Otherwise, they will lose their right to be evaluated by means of the continuous assessment option.

-The continuous assessment option consists of two components:
+The continuous assessment option consists of three components:

 2. Exam-only assessment option